Kotlin/KEEP/proposals/change-defaulting-rule.md

 > If you don't specify a use-site target, the target is chosen according to the `@Target` annotation of the annotation being used.
 If there are multiple applicable targets, the first applicable target from the following list is used: `param`, `property`, `field`.

-We shall argue below that the defaulting rule should be changed for the case of properties defined in primary constructors.
-Instead, the annotation should be applied to _both_ the constructor parameter and the property or field.
+We argue below that this defaulting rule should be changed.
+Instead of choosing a single target, the annotation should be applied to _both_ the constructor parameter and the property or field.
 Furthermore, sometimes it is also important to apply the same annotation to getters and setters, a scenario that currently requires duplication.

 ### Potential misunderstandings

 The main issue with the current defaulting rule is that developers are often surprised when an annotation is _not_ applied to the target they intended.
-Consider the following example, in which the properties are now mutable.
+Consider the following example, a variation of the previous one in which the properties are mutable.

 ```kotlin
 class Person(@NotBlank var name: String, @PositiveOrZero var age: Int)